stanislaw/notes_on_software_engineering/README.md

 talk over lunch.
 This kind of informal communication spreads useful information without needing formal meetings.

-One big advantage: by the time your work reaches a review—like a code review, documentation review, or a project milestone—people will already know about it and may have given input earlier.
+One big advantage: by the time your work reaches a review-like a code review, documentation review, or a project milestone-people will already know about it and may have given input earlier.
 This makes reviews faster, smoother, and less stressful.